 Kimzey Leg Saver Splints provide support along the front of the leg allowing immediate relief of pressure on the damaged area and quick stabilization.

-The splints were originally designed for use on a front leg, however they can be used on a hind leg if the leg needs to be in a “tip-toe” position.
+The splints can be used on a front or hind leg if the leg needs to be in a “tip-toe” position.
 A special splint for a hind leg is available if the leg needs to be in a more natural position.
 The choice of which splint to use on a hind leg should be made by the veterinarian based on the injury being treated.

 Comprised of aluminum with a neo-foam lining, the splints are quick and easy to apply, durable, and well tolerated by the patient.
 Three nylon and velcro straps secure the splint to the injured leg while a fourth strap at the base of the splint holds the hoof firmly in place.